nlqm/nlqm-intern-repo/3. Learn git/git_understanding.md

 Merge Conflicts & Conflict Resolution #48
 📌 What caused the conflict?
-By making big alternations in the new branch comparing to the main branchs, GitHub makes sure that you review those changes by resolving each conflicts to avoid wrong or accidental merging between branchs and protect the main branch therefore avoid broken codes.
+By making big alternations in the new branch comparing to the main branch, GitHub makes sure that you review those changes by resolving each conflicts to avoid wrong or accidental merging between branch and protect the main branch therefore avoid broken codes.

 📌 How did you resolve it?
 I usually use the GitHub website to review them with my team members or supervisors if possible to ensure the conflicts are solved without creating new problems to the code base